Recent Changes - Search:

 Rituals

 You begin play with knowledge of 3 rituals of choice.
 Whenever your proficiency bonus increases, you learn one additional ritual of your choice.
+The DC (if any) of a ritual does not reset until you spend a week's rest.

 Arousing Blood self, biomancy